Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

-Hence, if $i$ is not a witness for a Nash deviation, it cannot be a witness here, either.
-Therefore, Condition~\ref{feasible:reparable} holds.
-If $i$ wants to deviate, this is due to one of the cases (a), (b), or (d) above.
-In the latter case, again, $\Gamma(i)$ is not acceptable, and $i$ is always welcome in $\{i\}$.
+\item[\ref{feasible:constant}] \revb{Since $C\cup\{i\}\succ_i\Gamma(i)$ was already discussed for the case of Nash stability, it remains to consider the additional condition $\forall j\in C: C\cup\{i\}\succeq_j C$ that extends the player property of Nash stability.} If $i$ wants to deviate, this is due to one of the cases (a), (b), or (d) \revb{from the case distinction of Nash stability} above.
 In cases (a) and (b), we have to consider at most $|N_i^+|$ candidate coalitions, $i$ can deviate to.
 For each neutral player $j\in N_i^0$, it holds that $\Gamma(j)\sim_j\Gamma(j)\cup\{i\}$.
 Thus, we only have to ask $i$'s neighbours for permission to enter the new coalition, which are in total at most~$d$.
-In fact, due to the symmetry of preferences, friends always welcome~$i$, and enemies always don't.
+In fact, due to the symmetry of preferences, friends always welcome~$i$, and enemies never do. \revb{In case (d),} $\Gamma(i)$ is not acceptable, and $i$ is always welcome in $\{i\}$.

 We obtain $\phi_i(G,\Gamma)=0$ if and only if there are no enemies in $C$, which we can decide with at most $d$ queries.
 Thus, we can employ the same queries as for Nash stability in order to determine $\phi_i(G,\Gamma)$, which satisfies Condition~\ref{feasible:constant}.
-The total query complexity of Algorithm~\ref{alg:verification-tester} is $\mathcal{O}(d/\epsilon)$.
+The total query complexity of Algorithm~\ref{alg:verification-tester} is in $\mathcal{O}(\nicefrac{d}{\epsilon})$.

+\item[\ref{feasible:responsive1}] If $i$ wants to move to another coalition $C\subseteq\Gamma\cup\{\emptyset\}$ but there exists a player~$j\in C$ with $C\succ_j C\cup\{i\}$, then $j$ is $i$'s enemy due to Observation~\ref{lemma:responsive}.
+Therefore, deleting edges from $F$ cannot make $C \cup \{ i \}$ a feasible deviation if it was not feasible before.
+If $i$ is not a witness because there does not exist any preferred coalition to move to, the arguments for Nash stability can be applied.
+Thus, Condition~\ref{feasible:responsive1} is met.